DDDEastMidlandsLimited/dddem-blog/_posts/2019-10-11-nottingham-tech-community.md

 I invite you to step out of your 'cave', share what you're working on, meet new people, and listen & meet those who are contributing to the success of this exciting city.

 It's great to see a new generation inspired by _Robin Hood_; taking from the rich and giving to the poor.
 However instead of wealth redistribution, it's experience we're sharing.
-Nottingham is full of opportunities for you to draw from people with rich experiences and grow your career and personal opportunties in this city of legends.
+Nottingham is full of opportunities for you to draw from people with rich experiences and grow your career and personal opportunities in this city of legends.